How does it work?

 Who are egg donations for?

-Egg donations help women who are unable to use their own eggs for a variety of reasons, for example: -Premature ovarian failure -Women who have undergone chemotherapy and radiation therapies, resulting in a low egg count - Women who had a unilateral or bilateral oophorectomy - Women with a low egg count or low-quality eggs Egg donation may help LGBTQI+ couples/ singles to realise their dreams of parenthood.
+Egg donations help recipients who are unable to use their own eggs for a variety of reasons, for example: - Premature ovarian failure / Women with a low egg count / low-quality eggs - Women who have undergone chemotherapy and radiation therapies, resulting in a low egg count - Women who had a unilateral or bilateral oophorectomy - Egg donation may help LGBTQI+ couples/ singles to realise their dreams of parenthood.

 Who makes sure donors are medically fit to donate eggs?